avayedawadi/MyWebsite/content/pages/contacts/index.md

   margin-left: 2em;
 }
 </style>
 All my notes (for hopefully the length of my academic career) will be posted here.
 All the notes are done in LaTex.
 A dropdown can be see for each semester of school and then also for each class within each semester.
 I have an example at the top to make everything clearer (hopefully).
+The notes will be written in Emacs org mode and then converted to LaTex using Pandoc.

 ## Example